USDA-FSA/fsa-design-system/guides/applications/fonts.md

 ## Typeface

-**Source Sans Pro** is an open-source sans serif typeface created for legibility in UI design.
+**Source Sans Pro** is an open-source sans-serif typeface created for legibility in UI design.
 With a variety of weights that read easily at all sizes, Source Sans Pro provides clear headers as well as highly-readable body text.

 ### Source Sans Pro